cambiatus/contracts/community/ricardian/community.contracts.md

 ---
 spec-version: 0.0.1
 title: Create new community
-summary: Creates a new community on BeSpiral.
+summary: Creates a new community on Cambiatus.
 It requires you to send: `cmm_asset`, `creator`, `logo`, `name`, `description`, `inviter_reward` and `invited_reward`.
-A BeSpiral community is closelly tied to a BeSpiral Token.
+A Cambiatus community is closelly tied to a Cambiatus Token.
 A community allows a group of people with common goals and objectives to connect and allow the creation of incentives to reach those objectives.
 It also help to buy and sell products
 icon:

 <h1 class="contract">update</h1>
 ---
 spec-version: 0.0.1
 title: Update some information about a community
-summary: Update information on a existing community on BeSpiral.
+summary: Update information on a existing community on Cambiatus.
 It requires you to send: `cmm_asset`, `logo`, `name`, `description`, `inviter_reward` and `invited_reward`.
 All information will be saved, with the exception of the asset that cannot be changed
 icon:

 <h1 class="contract">netlink</h1>
 ---
 spec-version: 0.0.1
 title: Invites a new account to a given community
-summary: Add a user to the BeSpiral community network.
+summary: Add a user to the Cambiatus community network.
 It requires you to send: `cmm_asset`, `inviter` and `new_user`.
 We'll save who invited the new account and on which community
 icon:

 <h1 class="contract">newobjective</h1>